 Come Back to Church!

-Beginning September 13, there will be a regular 9:00 am worship service at Christ Church in Coboconk, and a regular 11:00 worship service at St James in Fenelon Falls.
-We will meet the protocols put forward by the diocese and required by the provincial government to keep everyone safe, which include the limit of 30% capacity or 50 people, whichever is less, with social distancing.
+We have been meeting regularly since September 13, 2020: 9:00 am worship service at Christ Church in Coboconk, and 11:00 am worship service at St James in Fenelon Falls.
+We observe the protocols put forward by the diocese and required by the provincial government to keep everyone safe, which include the limit of 30% capacity or 50 people, whichever is less, with social distancing.

 - Before you arrive, the church will be completely cleaned and sanitized.